-12.4 Roll Bar / Cage - The roll bar or roll cage is the structural frame member that extends above the driver’s head, protecting the driver in the event of a roll-over.
-All solar cars must be equipped with such roll protection.
-Ensuring the safety of the driver is the responsibility of the team.
-An example of this is the roll bar with the following specifications: tubing with a minimum outside diameter of 5 cm and a minimum thickness of 1.5 mm of carbon steel, or aluminum with minimum thickness of 3.2 mm.
+12.4 Roll Bar - The roll bar is the structural frame member that extends above the driver’s head, protecting the driver in the event of a roll-over.
+All solar cars must be equipped with a roll bar that is welded to the frame.
+The roll bar tubing must have a minimum outside diameter of 5 cm and a minimum thickness of 1.5 mm of carbon steel.
+For aluminum, the minimum thickness shall be 3.2 mm.

 12.5 Body of the Solar Car - Although wind shields are required, solar cars need not have a body or covering unless the CyI officials determine that the driving of the solar car poses a safety risk to the driver.

 12.7 Main Battery Type - In the interest of cost, safety, and standardization, only sealed rechargeable, commercial production, lead-acid batteries are permitted.
-The total battery mass shall not exceed 65 kg.
+Battery technologies and weights allowed: Lead acid: 65 kg, Li Ion / Li Polymer: 20 kg, NiMH: 30 kg.
 There is no limit applied to the system voltage or number of cells.